 - You remove assets from your taxable estate.

-Donating your life insurance to TCF may result in an attractive tax deduction.
+Donating your life insurance to CCSA Foundation may result in an attractive tax deduction.
 To do so, fill out a Change of Beneficiary Form available from your plan or policy provider.